 The DLP engine is created in partnership between Anycubic and Texas Instruments (TI).
 The Photon Ultra is powered by a DLP optics engine which is whisper quiet, uses less energy and produces barely any heat.
 Texas Instruments is famous for its DLP projectors in the professional market.
 Interestingly Anycubic and Texas Instruments have chosen for a 720P DLP projector, whereas 1080P or 4K is the new standard in resin 3D-printing.
 This is probably to drive the costs down, as the 2K and 4K DLP engines are likely much more expensive.

 Resin compatibility with the Anycubic Photon Ultra 3D-printer

-As the machine is not launched, it is not known how resins will react on the printer.
+Some parameters on for Liqcreate resins are available on the Anycubic Photon Ultra here.
 With Liqcreate’s experience in 405nm DLP 3D-printers, it is likely that almost the whole Liqcreate resin range will be available and compatible on the new Anycubic Photon Ultra resin 3D-printer.
-More information is available once the product launched.
-Send an e-mail to email@example.com if you want to be informed on resin compatibility.
+Send an e-mail to firstname.lastname@example.org if you want to be informed on resin compatibility.

 Team Liqcreate wish you happy printing for the lucky people who get their hands on an Anycubic Photon Ultra first.
 If there are any questions or remarks, feel free to contact us at email@example.com any time.